Stellar population: Population III stars

-Population III stars are a hypothetical population of extremely massive, luminous and hot stars with virtually no metals, except possibly for intermixing ejecta from other nearby population III supernovae.
+Population III stars are a hypothetical population of extremely massive, luminous and hot stars with virtually no "metals", except possibly for intermixing ejecta from other nearby, early population III supernovae.
+The term was first introduced by Neville J. Woolf in 1965.
 Such stars are likely to have existed in the very early universe (i.e., at high redshift) and may have started the production of chemical elements heavier than hydrogen, which are needed for the later formation of planets and life as we know it.

 The existence of population III stars is inferred from physical cosmology, but they have not yet been observed directly.
 Indirect evidence for their existence has been found in a gravitationally lensed galaxy in a very distant part of the universe.
 Their existence may account for the fact that heavy elements – which could not have been created in the Big Bang – are observed in quasar emission spectra.
 They are also thought to be components of faint blue galaxies.
 These stars likely triggered the universe's period of reionization, a major phase transition of the hydrogen gas composing most of the interstellar medium.
 Observations of the galaxy UDFy-38135539 suggest that it may have played a role in this reionization process.
 The European Southern Observatory discovered a bright pocket of early population stars in the very bright galaxy Cosmos Redshift 7 from the reionization period around 800 million years after the Big Bang, at z = 6.60.
 The rest of the galaxy has some later redder population II stars.
 Some theories hold that there were two generations of population III stars.